 It may be that the 8-bit CPU K580VM80 used for the Radio-86 is a clone of Intel 8080A, other specs include having 16/32 Kb RAM, 4Kb ROM, 25x80 monochrome display (TV) and used tape recorders as the I/O. Based on the Radio-RK schematic, the following PCs were industry produced: Microsha, Krista, Electronica KR01…04, with a insignificant modification in electric scheme and BIOS.
 The additional adapters designed in 1987 – 1992 allowed the machine to produce sound, add colour display, attach Floppy Disk Drive support, and attach ROM modules.

-The computer was not produced commercially.
-For the assembly of the computer required to acquire the necessary electronic components, to produce two printed circuit boards and mount them on all components.
-Furthermore, it was necessary to help the programmer write firmware into two chip erasable ROM , and make power supply unit, a keyboard and the computer case.
-Computer to use as a monitor household television connected via the video input.
-Many domestic TVs do not have a video input and require the installation of special module or revised scheme .
+The computer was not initially produced commercially.
+For the assembly of the computer required anyone wanting to build it to acquire the necessary chips, and to produce two printed circuit boards and then mount the components.
+Furthermore, then it was necessary to write firmware into two chip erasable ROM , and make a power supply unit, keyboard and computer case.
+The computer used a monitor with video in, or could use a modified television set.

 All Very kindly donated by Alexander Demin.
-His blog and details of his projects can be seen at http://demin.ws/english/
+His blog and details of his projects can be seen here.

-An emulator from Alender Demin is on line so that you can play with it, it is in Russian but you can soon sort it out at http://rk86.ru/ and a Catalog of programs for Radio-86RK can be found at http://rk86.ru/catalog/
+An emulator from Alexander Demin is on line so that you can play with it, it is in Russian but you can soon sort it out at http://rk86.ru/ and a catalog of programs for Radio-86RK can be found at http://rk86.ru/catalog/

 This exhibit has a reference ID of CH32376.
 Please quote this reference ID in any communication with the Centre for Computing History.